 How much replayability is there if there are just four characters in the main box and small decks?
 Well, skipping over the fact that Restoration Games is absolutely supporting the game with new content, the four decks in the box are enough to give players plenty of choices right out of the gate.

-For instance, at first I loved playing as Alice, and tried to figure out the best strategies for playing her deck.
-But I could not just be cognizant of how the deck works, I also had to take into account what the sidekick does to support her, and how the other player’s character matches up to Alice’s strengths and weaknesses.
-And of course, the next time I played Alice, I knew her a little better, but now I was facing a different opponent, with different strengths and weaknesses compared to Alice’s.
+For instance, at first I loved playing as Alice, trying to figure out the best strategies for playing her “now I’m big, now I’m small” deck.
+But I also had to take into account what the sidekick does to support her, and how the other player’s hero matches up to Alice’s strengths and weaknesses.
+The next time I played Alice, I knew her a little better, but now I was facing a different opponent, with different strengths and weaknesses compared to Alice’s.
 Back to school I went!

 If I had played Unmatched more in 2019, it might have made my top ten games of the year, although putting two skirmish games in the top ten would have been weird for me.
 Don’t make me pick a favorite yet, I’ll wait until we re-do our top ten mid-year like we usually do.

-I’ve played Unmatched a lot during the pandemic: with my family, with the game group (virtually) and with my nephews across the US via discord connection.
-We almost never play it once — it is almost always a back-to-back or back-to-back-to-back thing.
+I’ve played Unmatched a lot during the pandemic with my family, with the game group (virtually) and with my nephews across the US via discord connection.
+We never play it once — it is almost always a back-to-back or back-to-back-to-back thing.